Conformality of non-conformal correlators: Contact contributions

 If, instead, we are interested in the conformally invariant contact contribution, then the calculation proceeds exactly as above with the substitution $\D[n]=d$, so that the factor $\sum\limits_{i=1}^n \alpha_i^{\D[n]-d}$ in the numerator of \eqref{schpolyn} disappears, and we get

 In this case, Symanzik \cite{Symanzik:1972wj} made the clever observation that, if one deformed the original expression \eqref{eq:schpara} by having $T=\sum \theta_i t_i$, with arbitrary $\theta_i \geq 0$, then similar manipulations as above land us again at exactly the expression in \eqref{schcftn}.
 This means that in \eqref{eq:schpara}, if one replaces $T=\sum t_i$ by $\sum \theta_i t_i$, the value of the integral remains the same!
 Thus, one is free to choose judicious values of the $\theta_i$ to simplify the integrals.
 The expression in \eqref{schcftn} enjoys a similar freedom in the choice of values of $\lambda_i$.
 In Appendix \ref{confcontact}, we use this freedom to perform the integrals over $\alpha_i$ for up to six external fields.
+We also comment on how we organize this computation which makes the generalization to any number of external fields immediate.

 As we noted in the introduction, the massless field correlators can be expressed in terms of certain building blocks that we denote by $\dflat$ functions.
 These are related via \eqref{dequality} to the $\dcft$ functions that build the conformal correlation functions.
 We shall now explicitly demonstrate this relation for the case of three and four external insertions.